MrAlexSee/InterviewTopics/README.md

 * **Servant**: provides behavior (methods) to a group of classes, objects for which the servant provides the service are taken as parameters.

-* **Specification**: combining rules using boolean operators, mostly for data filtering.
+* **Specification**: combining rules using Boolean operators, mostly for data filtering.

 * **State**: implement state machine where each state is a derived class calling parent interface methods.